What the World Needs Now: Stan Getz Plays Burt Bacharach and Hal David

-What the World Needs Now: Stan Getz Plays Burt Bacharach and Hal David is an album by saxophonist Stan Getz which was released on the Verve label in 1968.
+What the World Needs Now: Stan Getz Plays Burt Bacharach and Hal David is an album by saxophonist Stan Getz, released on the Verve label in 1968.

 Reception

-The Allmusic review by Richard S. Ginell stated "this isn't one of Getz's better gigs; his tone is not in the best of shape, and he sounds bored with some of the tunes".
+The AllMusic review by Richard S. Ginell stated that "this isn't one of Getz's better gigs; his tone is not in the best of shape, and he sounds bored with some of the tunes".

 Track listing

 All compositions by Burt Bacharach and Hal David except where noted.